SEXUAL HEALTH TESTS

 - Correct specimen collection and handling is required for optimal assay performance.

 - A negative result does not exclude the possibility of infection.
-False-negative test results may occur due to improper specimen collection, or specimen collection during the window period post-exposure when HBsAg and/or anti-HCV levels are below detectable limits.
+False-negative test results may occur due to improper specimen collection, or specimen collection during the window period post-exposure when anti-HCV levels are below detectable limits.